airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

  >Note: You must initialized `Flagger` __only once per runtime__.
 See [Test Flagger installation](quick-start.md#test-the-installation)

 ### Terminate at the end of the runtime
-`Flagger` accumulates some usage data, we call it _exposure_, for instance:
+`Flagger` accumulates usage data, we call it _exposure_, for instance:
 ```json
 {
   "codename": "button",